The Servant (1963 film): Reception

+Box Office

+The film grossed £238,893 in the United Kingdom and £150,383 overseas for a worldwide total of £389,276.

+Critical response

 Upon release, Variety commended the film for its direction, acting and the "sharp incisive dialog" in Pinter's screenplay, writing: "The Servant is for the most part strong dramatic fare, though the atmosphere and tension is not fully sustained to the end."
 They also noted "the standout performance by Bogarde, for whom the role of the servant is offbeat casting" and "the noteworthy performance of James Fox, a newcomer with confident flair, who assuredly suggests the indolent young man about town."

 Penelope Gilliatt of The Observer called it "a triumph" and wrote "the thing that is most exhilarating about the film is that it has been written by someone who is obviously excited by the cinema and made by someone who obviously respects words".
 Richard Roud writing in The Guardian and Ann Pacey of the Daily Herald said it was "a masterpiece".
 In 2013, the Los Angeles Times film critic suggested that The Servant was the coldest film ever made, calling it "brilliantly icy".

 On the review aggregator website Rotten Tomatoes, it holds a rating of 90% and an average rating of 8.2/10 from 52 reviews.
 The website's consensus reads, "Thanks in no small part to stellar work from director Joseph Losey and screenwriter Harold Pinter, The Servant strikes at class divisions with artful precision."
 On Metacritic, it holds an average rating of 94/100, based on the reviews of nine critics.

-The film grossed £238,893 in the United Kingdom and £150,383 overseas for a worldwide total of £389,276.
-In 1999, the British Film Institute ranked The Servant as the 22nd-greatest British film of all time.